langleythomas/Software-Development-Notes/notes/Upskilling-Notes.md

 - IAST is a hybrid approach that combines the best elements of SAST and DAST.
 It instruments applications during runtime to capture data about its behaviour and interactions in real time.
-This data is then correlated with the application’s source code to pinpoint vulnerabilities and their context within the code more accurately [O'Reilly: 97 Things Every Application Security Professional Should Know][ oreilly-97-things-every-application-security-professional-should-know]
+This data is then correlated with the application's source code to pinpoint vulnerabilities and their context within the code more accurately [O'Reilly: 97 Things Every Application Security Professional Should Know][ oreilly-97-things-every-application-security-professional-should-know]